 Cake Considerations #2: Cake Pans

 Also, take a minute to think about what type of cake pans you have.
-First and foremost- do you have three?
-While you may not be able to fit all three pans in the oven to cook at the same time, it’s much easier to equally divide batter when you have all three pans in front of you.
+First- do you have three?
+While you may not be able to fit all three in the oven at the same time, it’s much easier for equally dividing batter.

 What about the color of your pan?
-There is a significant difference between light and dark colored pans in terms of cooking time and temperature.
+Light and dark pans usually need different cooking time and temperature.
 Cakes tend to bake more uniformly in light-colored pans.
 Dark pans absorb more heat, faster.
 You run the risk of the sides and bottom cooking much more quickly than the interior of the cake when using dark pans.
 Not only does this leave a squishy center, but the middle of the cake can also dome up once it does cook through.
 For a layer cake, evenly baked is the name of the game.

 If all you have is dark pans, don’t fret.
 Simply lower the temperature by about 25 degrees Fahrenheit and set your timer about 10 minutes early.
 Carefully watch for doneness, and use the toothpick test at regular intervals.
 A toothpick, inserted into the center of the cake, will come out clean if the cake is cooked through.
 If it doesn’t, cook it a little longer.

 Greasing the cake pans is a must for getting them out in one piece.
 Parchment paper cut into rounds (or pre-cut cake pan rounds!) also offer extra protection.
 As with any cake, wait until the layers are completely cooled before attempting to remove them from the cake pans, trimming the tops, and icing them.
 Warm cakes tend to fall apart and will melt your icing, so leave the high temps to the oven.